jnovack/www.ozmonet.com/notes/transporter.md

 My Transporter from Connected Data is a hunk of shit.
 It is SUPPOSED to be a private cloud solution that offers all the sharing, remote access and offsite backup advantages of Dropbox.
 In my experience, the device is garbage and the Support team is worthless.
 As you can read, they are intentionally avoiding any technical answers because they just do not fucking know.

-The reason for the support was to diagnose why a folder copied from into the "Connected Data" folder was not being properly synced on the second computer.
+The reason for the support was to diagnose why a folder copied from the first computer into the "Connected Data" folder was not being properly synced on the second computer.
 It is supposed to accomplish the same goal as Dropbox.
 Drop a file on your computer into the synced folder, watch it appear on the other computer within the same folder.
-This does not happen.
+This does not happen reliably.
+I would not bet this week's paycheck that it will occur.

 #### May 11

-As the initial communication was submitted via the web interface, I do not have a copy of it, the rest are emails.
+As the initial communication was submitted via the web interface, I do not have a copy of it.
+However, the rest of the communications were via emails and documented.

     Support,